In

 years ago it was felled like a tree.
 Someone rescued it, and Vince

-stands again, for now, in a lot on North Main Avenue, serving up
+stood for a while in a lot on North Main Avenue, serving up

 pizza on one side, and spaghetti on the other.